moltaire/rl-context-task/readme.md

 ## Todo

+- [ ] Make timing physiology compatible: Allow for fixed (choice+feedback) duration and variable ITIs
+- [ ] Include serial port triggers
+- [ ] What if we want to skip phases? problems: RNG, points counting.
+- [ ] Allow for counterbalancing of trial_type / block-orders and/or disabling random shuffling
+- [ ] Double triple check data, responses, etc.
 - [ ] Test random icon mapping with full logfile
-- [ ] Double triple check data, responses, etc.
-- [ ] Include serial port triggers
 - [ ] Document output file
-- [ ] Allow for counterbalancing of trial_type / block-orders and/or disabling random shuffling
 - [ ] Write script to create `conditions.csv` mirroring literature
-- [ ] Make timing physiology compatible: Allow for fixed (choice+feedback) duration and variable ITIs
-- [ ] What if we want to skip phases? problems: RNG, points counting.
+- [ ] check if we can read the settings.json for a rerun
-- [ ] debriefing slides should be slides not slideshow
 - [ ] see if we can record screen resolution into data or experiment_settings
-- [ ] check if we can read the settings.json for a rerun
+- [x] ~~debriefing slides should be slides not slideshow~~
 - [x] ~~Add support for multiple stimulus sets (e.g., to use for different visits)~~
 - [x] ~~Check if trials are randomized within blocks if temporal_arrangemend == 'blocked'~~
 - [x] ~~Double check temporal arrangement options.
 I think there should also be randomization if this is "blocked".~~